 Has NOT established a verified association with the telephone number being used for the call.

-NOTE: When partial attestation is used, each customer will have a unique origination identifier created and managed by the service provider, but the intention is that it will not be possible to reverse engineer the identity of the customer purely from the identifier or signature.
-As described in section 5.2.4, the unique origination identifier allows data analytics to establish a reputation profile and assess the reliability of information asserted by the customer assigned this unique identifier.
-The identifier also provides a reliable mechanism to determine the customer for forensic analysis or legal action where appropriate.
+NOTE: By populating this value, the service provider attests that it can trace the source of the call to a customer for policy enforcement purposes.

 C. Gateway Attestation: The signing provider shall satisfy all of the following conditions:

-Is the entry point of the call into its VoIP network.

 Has no relationship with the initiator of the call (e.g., international gateways).

-NOTE: The token will provide a unique origination identifier of the node in the “origid” claim.
-(The signer is not asserting anything other than “this is the point where the call entered my network”.)
+NOTE: The signer/originating service provider should be able to trace a call to an interconnecting service provider and/or peer node for traceback or policy enforcement purposes.
+Gateway attestation may also be used when the STI-AS does not have sufficient information for determining that A or B attestation applies even when the call was received at a customer interface.

 For the PASSporT extension claim, the “attest” key value pair shall be set to uppercase characters “A”, “B”, or “C” corresponding to the appropriate attestation defined above.

 Origination Identifier (“origid”)